-Consumers can use our digital wallets to trade in digital assets.
-Digital assets are not considered legal tender or backed by any government and have experienced price volatility, technological glitches and various law enforcement and regulatory interventions.
-The use of cryptocurrencies has been prohibited or effectively prohibited in some countries.
+Consumers can use our digital wallets to buy, sell and withdraw digital assets.
+Digital assets have experienced price volatility, technological glitches and various law enforcement and regulatory interventions.
 If we (or our partners that we work with to provide the services) fail to comply with applicable requirements and prohibitions, we could face regulatory or other enforcement actions and potential fines and other consequences including licensing restrictions, censure or a significant impact on our revenues derived from such activity and increased future compliance costs.
-Even in countries where cryptocurrencies are permitted, businesses associated with cryptocurrencies have had and may continue to have their existing accounts with banks and financial institutions closed or services discontinued, and offering cryptocurrency services may cause difficulties in obtaining or maintaining our relationships with sponsor banks and payment card networks.
-Furthermore, the prices of cryptocurrencies are routinely highly volatile and subject to exchange rate risks as well as the risk that regulatory or other developments may adversely affect their value and their attractiveness to consumers for investment or speculation leading to reduced use of these services and thereby reducing our ability to earn revenue from such activity.
+For example, the EU has introduced new authorization and regulatory requirements for the offering of crypto related services and the issuing and offering of certain types of crypto assets in the EU.
+To continue to offer crypto related services in the EU, Paysafe must obtain authorization in 2025.
+Even in countries where cryptocurrencies are permitted, businesses associated with cryptocurrencies have had and may continue to have their existing accounts with banks and financial institutions closed or services discontinued, and offering cryptocurrencies are routinely highly volatile and subject to exchange rate risks as well as the risk that regulatory or other developments may adversely affect their value and their attractiveness to consumers for investment or speculation leading to reduced use of these services and thereby reducing our ability to earn revenue from such activity.
 Changes in the regulatory environment for cryptocurrency could impact our business and our future business arrangements, thereby damaging our reputation, operations and financial position and lead to increased costs to retain current revenues, any of which could have a material adverse effect on us.
-For example, the FCA has new Financial Promotion rules which we have implemented.
-Regulators around the world have expressed concerns about the offering of crypto services and certain crypto providers and so presence in this market vertical has the potential